josephGoke/llm-continued-pretraining/README.md

-# Continued Pretraining For LLM Pipeline
+# Continued Pretraining LLM Pipeline

 A **production-ready** Python pipeline for continued pretraining of Large Language Models using PyTorch FSDP for distributed training.
 Built for domain-specific pretraining on raw JSONL text data with enterprise-grade features.